sethliu456/trivia_time/README.md

 # trivia_time
-Trivia game built using React, and deployed on AWS
+Trivia game built using React, and deployed on Github Actions

 # dev